bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 A boolean value indicating whether to use TCPDF's automatic hyphenation or not.
 You can also add soft hyphens yourself to your text with "&shy;".
 If you use automatic hyphenation please make sure that you configure "config.hyphenFile" to match your language.

+.. _headline.addToTableOfContent:

+headline.addToTableOfContent
+""""""""""""""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.generalText.addToTableOfContent =` :ref:`t3tsref:data-type-boolean`

+If true the headline will be added to the table of content.

+.. _headline.tableOfContentLevel:

+headline.tableOfContentLevel
+""""""""""""""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.generalText.tableOfContentLevel =` :ref:`t3tsref:data-type-integer`

+Indicating the level of the headline in the table of content.
+Starting from ``0`` as top level, ``1`` for second, ``2`` for third level and so on.

 .. _list.bulletColor:

 list.bulletColor